How to implement and validate motor control algorithms | Field-Oriented Control of Induction Motor with Simulink, Part 4

-Learn how to design and implement field-oriented control algorithms for induction motors using reference examples included with Motor Control Blockset™.
+Learn how to implement field-oriented control algorithms for induction motors using reference examples included with Motor Control Blockset™.
 Verify the performance of your algorithm in a closed-loop simulation, then generate code and deploy it on an embedded microcontroller using Embedded Coder®.

 With motor control block set, you can now design and implement control algorithms for induction motors starting in MATLAB release 2020B.
 The reference examples provided with the block set help you simulate the control algorithm against inverter and motor models.
 You can also generate code from the same reference example that runs at 20 kilohertz on your microcontroller.

 This is a shipping reference example, and a motor control block set for induction motors.
 It's very much similar to the reference example for PMSM.
 You can refer to this video on PMSM for more details.
 New blocks for induction motor include the ACIM control reference block, which accepts reference dark and feedback speed values and computes the corresponding b axis and q axis reference currents for the speed reference value.

 This is in addition to the PI controller, which controls the rotor speed and generates an equivalent reference dot for the overall speed control objective.
 Similar to the PMSM reference example, you can implement the field oriented control algorithm using Clarke, Park, Inverse Park, Space Vector Generator, and the PI controllers for the ID and IQ current loops.

 Further, the current control algorithm implements a feed forward control using the newly added ACIM feed forward control block to decouple the d access and q access currents required for implementing the field oriented control [INAUDIBLE].
 A new torque estimator block has also been added to the motor control library, which estimates the electromechanical torque and power using feedback values of d and q axis currents and motor speed feedback.